Hyderabadi Mutton Marag | Mutton Soup

 Mutton Marag Ingredients Overview

 • Bone-in Mutton: The marrow infuses the broth with richness.
+You may use boneless mutton, but I highly recommend bone-in pieces for the best flavor

-• Whole Spices: Cinnamon, cardamom, cloves, and bay leaves create complex flavors.
+• Whole Spices: Cinnamon, cardamom, cloves, and bay leaves create complex flavors

-• Fresh Herbs: Coriander and mint balance the richness.
+• Herbs: Coriander and mint for freshness

-• Lemon: A final squeeze adds brightness.
+• Lemon: A final squeeze adds brightness and tang

 What to eat with Mutton Marag?

-Pair with naan, tandoori roti, or crusty bread.
+Mutton marag is traditionally eaten on its own, but you can pair it with naan, tandoori roti, or crusty bread.

 Can I make it with chicken?